prachisarode95/spatial_data_science_projects/Urban Heat Island Object Detection.md

-# Climate-Resilient Urban Planning – Heat Island Detection & Cooling Infrastructure Mapping
+# Urban Heat Island Object Detection using GeoSAM on Landsat-derived LST in Pune

 ## 🧭 Project Goal
-Detect Urban Heat Islands (UHIs) using thermal imagery (e.g., Landsat 8), segment them using SAMGeo, and map public cooling infrastructure using Streamlit + Leafmap for interactive exploration.
+Use Google Colab + Leafmap + Samgeo (GeoSAM) to:

+- Extract Land Surface Temperature (LST) using Landsat 8 over Pune

+- Run object detection using the Segment Anything Model (GeoSAM)

+- Visualize results on an interactive leafmap

+- Deploy the whole result in a Streamlit app

 ---